drornir/website/astro/my-shadcn/src/content/blog/wasm-is-for-browsers/index.md

 its own.

-With the rise of these toolchains that generate javascript as output, one has to wonder wht bother compiling our code to a high level, dynamically typed language?
+With the rise of these toolchains that generate javascript as output, one has to wonder why bother compiling our code to a high level, dynamically typed language?
 The answer to that question is WASM!

 WASM is a way for people who want to develop in practically any language they